pharath/pharath.github.io/_posts/2023-11-12-lecture-notes-msip-3.md

 - **problem**:
   - So, this will give us a way to extend functions from a dense subset/dense subspace to a bigger space

-## 3.26 Extension to a Bigger Space
+## 3.26 Extension of Functions from a Dense Subspace to a Bigger Normed Vector Space

 - **problem**:
   - So, on the Schwartz space we have everything nicely under control (meaning <span style="color:green">(3.25 (i) - (iv))</span>),